 - A phone/electricity bill

 Applicants can also decide to use the EDISS certificate of residence template for getting this information.
-More information will be available soon.

 The recommendation letters must contain a signature, and preferably an official university letter head and a university stamp.
 The EDISS programme office only accepts academic recommendation letters.
 The recommendation letters can be submitted directly by the applicant to the online application form.

 In the case that the professor/lecturer only accepts to send the recommendation letter directly to the EDISS programme office himself/herself, this is accepted as long as the letters arrive to email@example.com within the application deadline.
 Letters that arrive later will not be reviewed and taken into account when evaluating the application.

 If the letters are sent by email directly from the higher education institution, the subject line of the email must follow the form stated below:

 RL_last name of the applicant_first name of the applicant_application ID

 Applicants are required to submit a motivational video where they answer the following question: